kneron/document_center/docs/toolchain/converters.md

 If you meet the errors related to `node not found` or `invalid input`, this might be caused by a bug in the onnx library.
 Please try using `--no-bn-fusion` flag.

+*__MatMul optimization for kneron hardware__*

+If your model has MatMul nodes with inputs of 3D instead of 2D and you want to deploy your model using Kneron hardware, please use `--opt-matmul` flag to optimize the model.
+This flag allows the optimizer to split the input due to current hardware input without affecting the correctness of calculation.

 ## 7 Model Editor

 KL720 NPU supports most of the compute extensive OPs, such as Conv, BatchNormalization, Fully Connect/GEMM, in order to